One Room Schoolhouse History: Back to School Then and Now

 The Teacher’s Challenge

-Teachers were often barely older than their students.
 Many were teenage girls who had just graduated from eighth grade themselves.
 Their responsibilities went far beyond instruction:

 Maintaining discipline: A hickory stick was sometimes used to keep order.